1939

 Kampfgruppe Peiper was the tip of the German spear during the Ardennes offensive.
 At La Gleize, the Americans slugged it out with Tiger II "213" and somehow managed to shoot its cannon in half.
 The tank was to be scrapped but a resident of La Gleize bought the wreck for a bottle of cognac.
 It's still there, and my children climbed all over it.

-PzKpfw VI-B "Krupp"
+PzKpfw VI-B

 The end was nigh, and (nearly) everyone knew it.
 The Russians were on the Oder, which is uncomfortably close if you live in Berlin.
 Because the Russians wouldn't be very friendly post-war, the remaining Nazi forces fought to the death.
 And I say Nazi because by that time, everyone else had already surrendered.